Elections and Offices — Jan 3, 1989

 View All » (including bills from previous years)

-From Jan 1979 to Oct 1988, Mica missed 493 of 4,814 roll call votes, which is 10.2%.
-This is much worse than the median of 5.2% among the lifetime records of representatives serving in Oct 1988.
+From Jan 1979 to Oct 1988, Mica missed 510 of 4,823 roll call votes, which is 10.6%.
+This is worse than the median of 5.5% among the lifetime records of representatives serving in Oct 1988.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|